What the Bible Teaches About Adultery

 Adultery is not just a personal mistake; it is a serious violation of God’s commandments and a betrayal of the sacred covenant of marriage.
 It deeply impacts individuals, families, and entire communities, causing emotional and spiritual harm that ripples through every aspect of life.
 The Bible consistently condemns adultery, not merely as a breach of human trust but as an offence against God Himself.
 From the Old Testament to the New, Scripture underscores the destructive power of adultery, detailing the relational, emotional, and spiritual consequences that arise when the sanctity of marriage is dishonoured.
 Infidelity undermines the core of marriage, which is meant to be a picture of God’s unbreakable, faithful love for His people.

-The Bible calls believers to uphold marriage’s sacredness and honour the covenant of faithfulness, purity, and integrity.
+The Bible calls believers to uphold the sacredness of marriage and honour the covenant of faithfulness, purity, and integrity.
 This is more than just a call to avoid adultery—it is to live with the utmost respect for the relationship that reflects God’s faithfulness toward His people.
 The sacredness of marriage, established by God from the beginning, is to be upheld with reverence.
-Jesus teaches in Matthew 19:6 that, “What God has joined together, let no one separate.”
-Marriage is not a contract to be broken at will but a covenant, a sacred bond meant to reflect God’s unity and steadfast love for His people.
-It is a reflection of God’s commitment, and adultery is the antithesis of that divine faithfulness.
+Jesus teaches in Matthew 19:6 that, “What God has joined together, let no one separate.“ Marriage is not a contract to be broken at will but a covenant, a sacred bond meant to reflect God’s unity and steadfast love for His people.

 Believers are called to honour integrity, trust, and fidelity in all relationships.
 This goes beyond avoiding the act of adultery itself; it calls for a heart of purity, a commitment to guarding one’s thoughts, emotions, and actions.
 Jesus, in the Sermon on the Mount, challenges believers to take seriously the state of their hearts and minds, teaching that even lustful thoughts are as sinful as the physical act of adultery.
 This call to purity is not about legalistic rule-following but about cultivating a heart that honours God and seeks to reflect His love in every aspect of life.